-We designed the Telemetry Data Platform to scale without limits to support the unpredictable demand of our customers around the globe.
-As our customer base has grown over the past decade, from retail to entertainment, apparel to healthcare, and gaming to e-commerce, we have scaled the Telemetry Data Platform, which minimizes the overall impact of local spikes in demand.
-The Telemetry Data Platform ingests over 1 billion data points per minute, so when any customer experiences increased demand, the Telemetry Data Platform handles the incremental hundreds of millions of data points with ease.
+We designed New Relic to scale without limits to support the unpredictable demand of our customers around the globe.
+As our customer base has grown over the past decade, from retail to entertainment, apparel to healthcare, and gaming to e-commerce, we've scaled our telemetry data platform, which minimizes the overall impact of local spikes in demand.
+New Relic ingests over twelve billion data points per minute, so when any customer experiences increased demand, it handles the incremental hundreds of millions of data points with ease.

-With a lightning-fast median query response of 60 milliseconds and the ability to analyze over 50 billion events in a single query, the Telemetry Data Platform enables you to find the needles within your largest haystacks.
+With a lightning-fast median query response of 60 milliseconds and the ability to analyze over 50 billion events in a single query, the New Relic observability platform enables you to find the needles within your largest haystacks.
 And because of its multi-tenant architecture, our smallest customers benefit from the same massive computing resources as our largest users.
-Additionally, the Telemetry Data Platform delivers the following capabilities:
+Additionally, our platform delivers the following capabilities:

 - Single query interface: Use NRQL to search all your telemetry data

 - Intelligence: Correlate insights across all your data sources

 - Performance: Query tens of billions of data points with results in milliseconds